-Figure 46: Pin assignment to RJ45 connector (RS485 interface)
+Figure 46: Pin assignment to RJ45 connector (CAN and RS485 interface)

+For technical details, refer to the APS Safety Manual.
 It is the system integrator's and electrical installer's responsibility to ensure that the cable is installed according to all national and local regulations (e.g. installation in a raceway as required by Clause 38-021 in the Canadian Electrical Code Part 1).